Alaiin974/P6/README.md

 3) Theses packages have to be installed : apt install python git

+## TO EXECUTE A SCRIPT, DO : python lamp-wp.py OR python letsencrypt.py

 ## |1| WHAT IT DOES ? ##

 1) Set Timezone